hassanhabib/The-Standard-Codex/Leadership/0 Leadership.md

 ### 0.4.0 Renewable Trust (N Chances)
 Leaders should allow those who violated their trust to get another chance or chances.
 Everyone deserves a second, third and N chance.
 It is up to The Leader to determine whether his People deserves a third chance, but a second chance is mandatory no matter how large the fault may be.

+## 0.5 Do as I Do
+The Leader shouldn't ask his People to do something he wouldn't do himself.
+The Leader should work the work of his People.
+This also means that The Leader should be skillful in what he does.
+People will not follow a Leader who is incompetent.

+## 0.6 Continuous Investments
+The Leader should continuously invest in his People.
+This includes their spiritual, intellectual and physical well-being.

+### 0.6.0 Spiritual Investment
+The Leader should bring his People happiness, joy and fun.
+This can be achieved through kindness, humbleness and cleverness.
+Spiritual fulfillment for The People can be through telling stories of hope and happiness.
+Sharing odd funny moments, chatting about interesting topics, sharing puts of life that are overall of interest.

+### 0.6.1 Intellectual Investment
+The Leader should always invest in the growth of his people. it starts with The Leader himself.
+They have to evolve intellectually so they can teach, mentor and help others evolve and grow.
+The Leader should always seek growth and market it to his People.
+Intellectual grwoth isn't always education but mentorship and experience.

+### 0.6.2 Physical Investments
+The Leader should always seek comfort for his People.
+Whether through tools they need, equipment or any other physical means to make it easier and simpler for them to achieve their purposes.
+This includes ensuring they are compensated properly for their effort, rewarded ad given prizes and all other means for them to grow.

+## 0.7 Just saying Hello
+The Leader should check in on his People only to say: "Hello".
+There should be no purpose or reason behind checking in.
+This keep-alive communication mechanism is super important to ensure The Leader's relationship with his People don't go stale, cold or dead.